This page is for tropes relating to the humans and other unsorted characters introduced in Detroit: Become Human.

-- Dies Wide Open: Subverted.
+- Death by Falling Over: Subverted.
 After Markus shoves Leo and hits his head, he looks like he ends up as this.
 But if Markus finds the video message Leo sends Carl, it shows that he was only knocked unconscious with his eyes open.

 - Fantastic Racism: He's jealous of Carl and Markus's father-son relationship, believing Carl replaced him with Markus because Leo followed a disappointing path.

 - Foil: To Todd.
 Both are addicts whose volatile behaviors have strained their relationship with their family members and causing an android to become deviant leading to their confrontation with them, while blaming android for their current predicament.
 However Leo hatred for androids stems from feeling that his father had one replaced him as a son, while Todd, despite hating android, didn't stop him from purchasing them with one of them revealed to a replacement for his daughter.
 They can have a Heel Realization and feel remorse for their actions.

 - Freudian Excuse: He was born out of a short-term fling.
 That and Carl was rarely around.